 Hargreaves’ festival appearances include the Aspen Music Festival and School, Four Seasons Chamber Music Festival, Kneisel Hall Chamber Music Festival, Norfolk Chamber Music Festival and New Music Workshop, Olympic Music Festival, Taos School of Music, Toronto Summer Music Festival, and the Perlman Music Program Summer Music School and Chamber Music Workshop.
 During her years of association with the Perlman Music Program, she has participated in residencies in Sarasota, Florida, and Tel Aviv, Israel.
 Hargreaves has also engaged in extensive community engagement through the Perlman Music Program, which included interactive performances on Long Island, New York City, and Sarasota in schools and assisted living facilities.
 Other appearances with the Perlman Music Program include performances in Bing Hall at Stanford University, the Ringling Museum of Art, and the Sarasota Opera House.

-In addition to her positions with the Hartford Symphony Orchestra and New Haven Symphony Orchestra, Hargreaves has performed with the Blossom Festival Orchestra, Erie Philharmonic, New World Symphony, Princeton Symphony Orchestra, and the Sarasota Orchestra, and has served as principal viola of the Cleveland Institute of Music Orchestra, Juilliard Orchestra, Yale Philharmonia, and Sarasota Orchestra.
+In addition to her positions with the Hartford Symphony Orchestra and New Haven Symphony Orchestra, Hargreaves has performed with the Blossom Festival Orchestra, Boston Symphony Orchestra, The Cleveland Orchestra, Erie Philharmonic, New World Symphony, Princeton Symphony Orchestra, and the Sarasota Orchestra, and has served as principal viola of the Cleveland Institute of Music Orchestra, Juilliard Orchestra, Yale Philharmonia, and Sarasota Orchestra.
 While at The Juilliard School, Hargreaves served as principal viola for the 2017 Juilliard Orchestra Scandinavian tour in collaboration with the Sibelius Academy under Finnish composer and conductor Esa-Pekka Salonen.
 She currently performs with multiple New York City based chamber music ensembles including Center for Musical Excellence, Frission Ensemble, Jupiter Symphony Chamber Players, New York Classical Players, Orpheus Chamber Orchestra, Versoi Ensemble, and the Noree Chamber Soloists, the latter with whom she held a residency at the Avaloch Farm Music Institute.

 Hargreaves began studying violin with Rebecca Ensworth at the age of five and later switched to viola when she was twelve years old, studying with Louise Zeitlin.
 Her other primary teachers include Misha Amory, Heidi Castleman, Ettore Causa, Jeffrey Irvine, and Lynne Ramsey.
 She holds degrees from the Cleveland Institute of Music, The Juilliard School as a Kovner Fellow, and the Yale School of Music as a Stephen and Denise Adams Fellowship and Grosvenor Memorial Prize for Viola Accomplishment recipient.